tsun812/demo/README.md

         channel(), fetch all channels

-  - Sub MessageResolver.ts: mutation and query for Message
+  - MessageResolver.ts: mutation and query for Message

         createMessage(title: string | undefined, content: string, channelId: number), create a new message belongs to a channel, returns true if succesfuly created, false if not.